Everything You Need to Know About Freeze-Dried Cat Food

 Cats can be such finicky eaters, and just when you’re ready to do a happy dance that you found the food your cat loves, your cat will inevitably snub your thoughtfully curated buffet.
 So, it is no surprise that there has been an explosion of different cat foods on the market, all vying for your cat’s affection.
 In recent years, freeze-dried diets have gained popularity among some cats and their parents, and many new boutique-style products have popped up.
 Almost all of these diets are freeze-dried raw diets.

 Some veterinarians do not recommend raw-food diets for this reason.
 The main concern is that raw diets contain raw meat, which carries a high risk of contamination from bacteria and parasites that would otherwise be killed in the heating and cooking process.
 The freeze-drying process does not kill that harmful bacteria.
 This puts both cats and their human family members at risk for certain food-borne infections from eating and/or handling these foods, especially Salmonella, E.coli, and toxoplasmosis.
 It can be dangerous for cats or people who have weakened immune systems due to certain illnesses or certain medications, and/or for those who are very young or elderly.
+Please make sure to wash your hands thoroughly as you handle this food.

 On the other hand, if you speak with a cat parent who feeds their kitty a raw-food diet, you will often hear amazing claims of benefits including shinier coats, resolution of skin problems and digestive problems, improved appetite, and smaller, firmer, less-stinky poops — and who doesn’t want that?
 The problem is that none of these claims have been verified with published scientific studies, so it is hard to know what is true and what is hype.
 If you are considering a freeze-dried diet, here’s what you need to know.